Francesca Russello Ammon

 Additional research in progress explores the role of photographs in shaping planning and preservation discourse and practice.
 Professor Ammon recently organized a symposium at Penn on this general topic, titled "Picturing Policy: How Visual Culture Shapes the Urban Built Environment."
 During 2016-17, she also explored this interest as a Mellon Researcher with the project "Architecture and/for Photography" at the Canadian Centre for Architecture.
-Beginning in 2018, she and a team will collaborate with the Getty Research Institute on a digital humanities project related to photographer Ed Ruscha's “Streets of Los Angeles Archive.”
+She is currently collaborating with Brian Goldstein, Garrett Dash Nelson, and the Getty Research Institute on a digital urban humanities project related to photographer Ed Ruscha's “Streets of Los Angeles Archive.”

-Professor Ammon has published her work in the Journal of Planning Education and Research, Journal of Planning History, Journal of Urban History, Technology & Culture, Preservation Education and Research, and the archive of the Historic American Buildings Survey.
+Professor Ammon has published her work in the Journal of Planning Education and Research, Journal of Planning History, Journal of Urban History, Technology & Culture, Preservation Education and Research, Change Over Time, and the archive of the Historic American Buildings Survey.
 She has also been featured on popular radio programs including WNYC's The Takeaway, WNPR's The Colin McEnroe Show, KPFA's Against the Grain, and the PBS television documentary 10 Towns That Changed America.

 She has presented her work widely, including at the annual and biennial meetings of the Society for American City & Regional Planning History, Urban History Association, Association of Collegiate Schools of Planning, Policy History Conference, Business History Conference, and the American Studies Association.
-She has also given papers at special workshops and symposia at Penn’s McNeil Center for Early American Studies; Yale University’s Agrarian Studies Colloquium; the Center for the History of Business, Technology, and Society at Hagley Museum and Library; Stuttgart University’s Under Construction – Construction Sites conference; and Harvard University’s Capitalism in Action conference.
+In Fall 2019, she will give the opening keynote at the Deconstruction and Reuse Conference.

 Articles and Chapters